stephtchoko/multicast_open_cv/README.md

 Instally numpy:
 pip install numpy

-II- Start the video stream:
+II- Server starts the video stream:

 The following command will video stream from camera to the network 224.0.0.1 port 8090 :